Introduction: Petition for a Writ of Certiorari Template/Sample/Example to the US Supreme Court

 - Computer with Windows, Mac OS X or Linux operating system.

-- LibreOffice.org or Microsoft Office (for Powerpoint file)
+- LibreOffice.org (for ODG file) or Microsoft Office (for Powerpoint file)

 Step 1: Using the Open Document Graphic Format (ODG) File